peasy/Peasy.DataProxy.Http/README.md

 As part of our contractual obligation, we override ```RequestUri``` to provide the endpoint in which the data proxy will communicate with.
 In this example, we hard coded the uri for brevity.
 In practice, you will most likely return a value from a configuration file or similar.

-By simply inheriting from HttpServiceProxyBase and overriding RequestUri, you have a full-blown HTTP data proxy that communicates with an HTTP endpoint, handling the [serialization/deserialization]() of your types, and throwing [peasy specific exceptions]() based on HTTP error response codes.
+By simply inheriting from HttpServiceProxyBase and overriding RequestUri, you have a full-blown HTTP data proxy that communicates with an HTTP endpoint, handling the [serialization/deserialization](https://github.com/peasy/Peasy.DataProxy.Http#serializationdeserialization) of your types, and throwing [peasy specific exceptions](https://github.com/peasy/Peasy.DataProxy.Http#peasy-specific-exceptions) based on HTTP error response codes.

 ### Serialization/Deserialization

 By default, HttpServiceProxyBase was designed to communicate with HTTP endpoints by sending and consuming JSON payloads.
-Your strongly typed [DTOs]() will be serialized as JSON before being sent to HTTP endpoints.
-In addition, the returned JSON will be deserialized into a strongly typed DTO and returned from your HTTP data proxy methods.
+Your strongly typed [DTOs](https://github.com/peasy/Peasy.NET/wiki/Data-Transfer-Object-(DTO)) will be serialized as JSON before being sent to HTTP endpoints.
+In addition, returned JSON from HTTP endpoints will be deserialized into strongly typed DTOs and returned from your HTTP data proxy methods.

 There might be cases when your HTTP data proxy needs to communicate with a service using a different media type, such as XML or a custom defined media type.
-In this case, you can specify your own [MediaTypeFormatter]() by overriding the ```GetMediaTypeFormatter``` method.
+In this case, you can specify your own [MediaTypeFormatter](https://msdn.microsoft.com/en-us/library/system.net.http.formatting.mediatypeformatter(v=vs.118).aspx) by overriding the ```GetMediaTypeFormatter``` method.

 Here is an example